fluent/fluentd-website/content/blog/20240802_fluent-package-v5.1.0-has-been-released.md

 We have released fluent-package [v5.1.0](https://github.com/fluent/fluent-package-builder/releases/tag/v5.1.0). fluent-package is a stable distribution package of Fluentd. (successor of td-agent v4)

-This is a maintenance release of v5.x series.
+This release is a new release of v5.1 series.
 Bundled ruby version was upgraded to 3.2.5 and fluentd v1.17.0 was shipped!

 ### Changes from fluent-package v5.0.4